everythinginplace/weatherappfe/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## TODO

+What's next?
+- Retain previous searches and show them as options for the user to quickly / easily search on.
+Ie when user makes a successful weather search (no point saving search values that result in errors), save the search value somehow, and then when the search component loads, retrieve the list of saved searches.
+Two possible ways:
+    - at the client level, ie in the browser application data
+    - at the API level, ie handled entirely by the API:
+        - client will call API to get a list of saved searches
+        - API will save a successful search, either as a successful search happens, or client explicitly calls API and says 'save this search'.
+First way breaks the REST principle but saves an API call.
+- Improve search by city ui
+    - Validate search field (eg blank)

+## Tech Debt

+- Config (eg urls)
+- Logs
+- Write a url concat helper - this is a good one to help avoid issues where you